davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 5.md

 - Increases confidence in changing/maintaining code.
 - Codes are more reusable.
 To make unit testing possible, codes need to be 'modular'
 - Are more reliable than developer tests
-- Less effort to find and fix defects found during un
+- Less effort to find and fix defects found during unit testing
+- The cost of fixing a defect is lesser
+- Debugging is easy

+## System Testing
+- After testing units, test their **integration**
+	- Integrate